 Redefining the role of IT in modern BI world

-Tableau is also known as Tableau Desktop, Tableau Server, Tableau Online.
+Tableau was previously known as Tableau Desktop, Tableau Server, Tableau Online.

 Tableau Buyer's Guide